Women Only! Amarillo Police Department Needing New Officers - NewsBreak

 AMARILLO, Texas (KVII) — Amarillo Crime Stoppers is offering a reward for information leading to the recovery of two vehicles stolen during a residential burglary on New Year's Eve.
 According to authorities, a 2016 black Chevrolet Tahoe and a 2011 black GMC Sierra were reported stolen during a burglary...

-It was not a very happy New Year for these suspected drug traffickers who were placed under arrest after calling 911 on themselves.
-On December 30 in Hartley, a small town northwest of Amarillo, the Hartley County Sheriff Office received a call from an individual reporting that they were being followed.
+It was not a very happy New Year for these drug traffickers who were arrested after calling 911 on themselves.
+On Friday 30th in Hartley, a small town northwest of Amarillo, the Hartley Sheriff's department received a call from an individual reporting that they were being followed.
 The caller was instructed by the dispatcher to make a stop at a gas station in Hartley to meet with the sheriff's deputies.

 KFDA